Lidar data analysis in R

 LiDAR technology has become a powerful tool in ecological research, providing detailed three-dimensional information of different ecosystems.
 Its ability to capture structure information, terrain models, and habitat complexity has made it indispensable in fields such as ecology, forestry, biodiversity conservation, and environmental monitoring.
 However, LiDAR data requires a solid understanding of its theoretical principles and expertise in specialized software tools for analysis.

 This 12-hour course, held over three days, is designed to introduce participants to both the foundational principles of LiDAR technology and its practical applications in ecology using R. The course will begin with an overview of the key concepts behind LiDAR data acquisition, processing, and the ecological variables it can help measure.
-Participants will then engage in hands-on practical sessions focused on the lidR package in R, learning how to handle point clouds, generate terrain models, and extract different ecological metrics.
+Participants will then engage in hands-on practical sessions focused on the lidR package in R, learning how to handle point clouds, generate terrain models, and extract different ecological/forestry metrics.
+In addition to the R component, the course will include a QGIS session in which participants will use dedicated plugins to download spaceborne LiDAR data, such as GEDI data.

-By the end of the course, participants will have gained both theoretical knowledge and the practical skills necessary to process, analyze, and interpret LiDAR data for ecological research.
+By the end of the course, participants will have gained both theoretical knowledge and the practical skills necessary to process, analyze, and interpret LiDAR data for ecological/forestry research.

 Learning Outcomes